 The completion of this experiment has taught the entire group a good deal about experimentally discovering properties of a mechanical system.
-This experiment has prepared us to be able to setup experiment to determine the dampening ratio of more advanced systems in the future.
+This experiment has prepared us to be able to setup experiments to determine the dampening ratio of more advanced systems in the future.
 All the data that was acquired in the lab point to an accurately run experiment as the displacement of the cone tapered off as the frequency was increased.
 The primary problem with interpreting this data is that there is no empirical benchmark with which to compare our results to.
 The calculated dampening ratio, 19.23, appears to be rather large making this system excessively overdamped.
+However, the speaker was not supplied with a mechanical dampening ratio that we could compare this number to.
 The best way to verify this result would be to run this experiment again with a third party team to see the error difference between the two experiments.
 With all facts considered, this experiment can be considered accurate and a great way to introduce engineering student to the basics of vibration theory.